[A midsummer dinner – Apricot and pistachio tart]

 250 g plain flour

 Cream the butter, sugar, salt and vanilla extract for a few minutes, until light and fluffy.
 Add the ground almonds.
-And the eggs, one at a time, beating well after each addition.
+And the egg and beat well for around 3 minutes.

 Tip in the flour and mix until just combined.